Dastar: Uniform of Sikhism

 Sikhs are easily recognized by their distinctive turbans, as well as their other articles of faith.

 The dastār is considered an integral part of the unique Sikh identity.
 The bare head is not considered appropriate as per gurbani.
 If a Sikh wants to become one with his/her guru, he/she must look like a guru (wear a dastār).
 Guru Gobind Singh stated:

 Khalsa mero roop hai khaas.
 Khalse me hau karo niwas.

 ("Khalsa is a true picture of mine.
 I live in Khalsa.")

 Maintaining long hair and tying the dastār is seen as a token of love, obedience of the wishes of Sikh gurus, and acceptance to the Will of God.
 A quote from Sikhnet:

 The dastār is our Guru's gift to us.
 It is how we crown ourselves as the Singhs and Kaurs who sit on the throne of commitment to our own higher consciousness.
 For men and women alike, this projective identity conveys royalty, grace, and uniqueness.
 It is a signal to others that we live in the image of Infinity and are dedicated to serving all.
 The turban doesn't represent anything except complete commitment.
 When you choose to stand out by tying your dastār, you stand fearlessly as one single person standing out from six billion people.
 It is a most outstanding act.

 Styles of dastārs

 Modern Sikh men mainly wear four kinds of turban: Wattan Wali Turban, Patiala Shahi Turban, UK/Kenyan style and Dumala.
 The more traditional Turban styles are the Darbara Singh Dummala, Dastar Bunga (the original turban of the Khalsa) and the Puratan Nok Pagg.
+A comfortable and casual style of turban tied is the gol parna.

 The Dastar are closely related to Dumalla.